Neighbors say accused murderer lived with Grandmother that went missing, teen who was killed

 WHNT News 19 has learned from friends close to the case that Mendoza lived with Yoni Aguilar.

 They said Mendoza and Aguilar were dating.
 They moved into a home on Pinedale Drive together about a month ago.
 Neighbors who wish to remain anonymous said they're in disbelief a neighbor has been charged with murder.
-"He`s just a friendly person.
-He`s never been in any kind of trouble," Anonymous Neighbor explained.
+"He's just a friendly person.
+He's never been in any kind of trouble," Anonymous Neighbor explained.

-Neighbors said Aguilar told them he got into a fight with Mendoza then she took Lopez and left, and he couldn`t find them.
+Neighbors said Aguilar told them he got into a fight with Mendoza then she took Lopez and left, and he couldn't find them.

-"He said he woke up she wasn`t there.
-The granddaughter wasn`t there either," Anonymous Neighbor said.
+"He said he woke up she wasn't there.
+The granddaughter wasn't there either," Anonymous Neighbor said.

 This neighbor who asked us to remain anonymous said they were there when the missing person's report was filed on Oralia Mendoza.

 "Who was there with you when you were filing the report?"
 WHNT News 19's Aaron Cantrell asked.
-"It was Yoni, two police officers; I don`t remember their name, and the grandmother`s daughter," Anonymous Neighbor said.
+"It was Yoni, two police officers; I don't remember their name, and the grandmother's daughter," Anonymous Neighbor said.

 According to the police report, Mendoza was reported missing on June 6th and was last seen on June 2nd.